RobRendell/gTove/README.md

     failed to load.
 * Improve highlight shader - I'd prefer something that does a coloured outline.
 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?
-* Should be able to "edit" a folder to rename it.
 * Remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
 Easy enough to do if they have the gTove files on Drive, but for non-GMs it might have to be something browser-specific like local storage.